arobert2/AutoLogoffScreenSaver/README.txt

 ﻿Compiling from source:

 When compiling from source you must rename your application to the .scr extension.
 You also must change the exe to an scr in the config filename.
+Create a folder called images at the root of the program and drop the logo you want to use in there.
+If the logo is not called org_logo.png you'll need to edit the Logoff_ScreenSaver.scr.config file to point to the correct file.

 Using the release: